zrafa/esp8266_atmega328p/README.md

 wifi / web server / html code from several sources.
 The esp8266 is great (cheap, tiny, low power, wifi), but it is a "bit fragile" if you do not use the proper setup.
-Moreover, I have not found a stable example yet like this (baremetal C code for avr), so I wanted to share it and lets it available for others (and for own projects coming :-) (sometimes you found a solution, and after some weeks or days, you do not remember it anymore :( , so better if we put it on some public place for easy
+Moreover, I have not found an example like this (baremetal C code for avr), so I wanted to share it and lets it available for others (and for own projects coming :-) (sometimes you found a solution, and after some weeks or days, you do not remember it anymore :( , so better if we put it on some public place for easy